fbpx

 Sometimes referred to as ‘self-management skills’, executive functions refers to a wide range of cognitive abilities affecting planning and executing, memory, critical thinking, and one’s ability to exercise self-control.
 These abilities are considered essential to function throughout school, work, and everyday life.
 Students who struggle with executive function may have difficulties starting or stopping tasks, focusing and following directions.

 Great question!
-An academic coach works alongside a student to help them apply their learning to current academic demands.
-Coaches do it WITH a student, not FOR.
+An academic coach or an executive function coach works alongside a student to help them apply self management steps (organization/time management/planning and prioritizing) their current academic demands.
+Students learn by doing so a coach creates an situation where they work WITH a student, not does not do the planning FOR the student.

 An instructor responsible for helping a student improve in a specific subject area, such as science or math.

-Example: Tina is working with a tutor to help improve her performance in English class.
+Example: Tina is working with a tutor to help improve her understanding of grammar in English class.

 Example: Toby has been using the Effective Student Method to improve his time management as it relates to completing homework assignments, going to bed at a reasonable hour and managing his own screen time.